Save Hahamongna Watershed! It's still a BIG DIG, and we still say NO!

 Supervisor Kathryn Barger and the LA County Board of Supervisors,

-We thought we had won a victory last November when your Board voted to substantially modify and reduce the Flood Control District's Big Dig program for Hahamongna Watershed / Devil's Gate Dam Sediment Removal Project, agreeing to decrease by 30% the amount of soil and habitat to be excavated and trucked away from behind Devil’s Gate Dam.
+We thought we had won a victory to protect Hahamongna and lessen the impacts of the sediment removal project November of 2017 when your Board voted to substantially modify and reduce the Flood Control District's Big Dig program for Hahamongna Watershed / Devil's Gate Dam Sediment Removal Project, agreeing to decrease by 30% the amount of soil and habitat to be excavated and trucked away from behind Devil’s Gate Dam.
 But LA County Public Works is defying this agreement and pushing forward with their original plan to dig up and remove 70 acres of habitat, with work set to begin in November of this year.
 Excavating 70 acres will turn our watershed with its rare riparian habitat into a crater, devoid of life.
 The community strongly opposes what is still the BIG DIG!

 Hahamongna Watershed in the Arroyo Seco is the key connecting corridor linking the San Gabriel Mountains to Downtown Los Angeles, providing water, sediment, habitat and wildlife to the entire LA River system through the Arroyo Seco.
 Its rich riparian resources are too valuable to be turned into a maintenance area for the Flood Control District.